usdot-jpo-ode/wzdx/spec-content/enumerated-types/LaneType.md

 --- | ---
 `general` | A generic lane type, intended to be used for general purpose travel lanes.
 `exit-lane` | A lane leading towards an egress from the current roadway.
 An `exit-lane` usually becomes an `exit-ramp` after a gore point.
-`exit-ramp`| A lane at an interchange leading away from the mainline to another roadway.
+`exit-ramp`| A lane at an interchange leading away from the current roadway to another roadway.
 `entrance-lane` | A lane leading towards an ingress to another roadway.
 An `entrance-lane` usually becomes an `entrance-ramp` after a gore point.
 `entrance-ramp` | A lane at an interchange leading away from the current roadway to another roadway.
 `sidewalk` | A path for pedestrians, usually on the side of the roadway.